Launch Procedures

 Rocket Retrieval

-Remember that the Jackson Model Rocketry Club was started for the enjoyment of launching rockets and for the education of the members.
+Remember that the Jackson Model Rocketry Club and Huron Valley Rocket Society were started for the enjoyment of launching rockets and for the education of the members.
 We intend to make every launch fun, safe and enjoyable for all of those in attendance.
-If you have any comments (positive or negative) or suggestions, please address one of our members after the launch has been completed.
+If you have any comments (positive or negative) or suggestions, please address one of our board members who will relay your feedback to the rest of the board.
+The list of current board members is on the right-hand pane.

 We would like to thank all of our members for attending, assisting and working the launch and to those who are not members we have enjoyed your company and invite you to join our club.